Financial Wellness

 2. Lack of Budgeting

-Having a budget is like having a trusty co-pilot that guides you on how much to spend and save, ensuring you stay on course and avoid losing in a sea of debt.
+Having a budget is like having a trusty co-pilot who guides you on how much to spend and save, ensuring you stay on course and avoid losing your head in a sea of debt.
 Believe it or not, many people miss this crucial financial planning step.
 Don't be that person!

 Benefits of Budgeting